January 5th, 2026

 Embracing the Magic of Twelfth Night

-As the last echoes of the festive season fade away, let us carry the essence of Twelfth Night in our hearts.
-For in its whimsical spirit, we find a reminder to cherish the little things, to hold dear the love that surrounds us, and to weave a tapestry of memories that will be cherished for years to come.
+As the last echoes of the festive season gently fade, let us carry the essence of Twelfth Night within our hearts.
+In its whimsical spirit, we find a reminder to cherish the little things, to hold dear the love that envelops us, and to weave a tapestry of memories that will be treasured for years to come.

 Timeline